 The main draw of this card is the fact that it has no foreign transaction fees – indeed, it’s the first credit card offered by the Big 5 banks in Canada to include such a benefit.
-While most other credit cards charge a 2.5% markup on FX transactions, the Scotia Passport uses the Visa mid-market rate.
+While most other credit cards charge a 2.5% markup on foreign transactions, the Scotiabank Passport Visa Infinite Card uses the Visa mid-market rate.

 This is therefore an excellent card to use when you’re travelling abroad.
-Consider the net first-year annual fee of $139.
-If you were to spend more than $5,560 in foreign purchases in one year, then you’ve saved money by applying for and using the Scotia Passport (since $5,560 × 2.5% = $139 is what you would’ve otherwise paid with most other credit cards out there).
+In fact, if you were to make more than $6,000 in foreign purchases in one year, then you’d have saved money by applying for and using the Scotiabank Passport Visa Infinite Card.

-$5,560 a year isn’t a lot of money to spend on foreign purchases if you’re a regular traveller.
-Throw in the 30,000 Scotia Rewards points that you get as a bonus, and the Scotia Passport card would be a great addition to your wallet.
+$6,000 a year isn’t a lot of money to spend on foreign purchases if you’re a regular traveller.
+Throw in six complimentary DragonPass lounge visits, and the Scotiabank Passport Visa Infinite Card would be a great addition to your wallet.

-Trip cancellation and interruption insurance of up to $2,500 per person
+Trip cancellation and interruption insurance of up to $1,500 and $2,000 per person, respectively

 Flight delay insurance for delays of more than four hours, up to $500 per person

 Plus, on the purchase protection side, you’ll get a 90-day protection period against damage, loss, or theft for most new items.
-In addition, you also get a 60-day price protection service that allows you to claim back the difference if the price of your new purchase drops within 60 days – that’s something that very few financial issuers offer!
+In addition, you also get extended warranty of up to one year.